datahaus/datahaus.construction/phases/README.md

 Remove the rear laundry areas.
 Remove one of two trees that are close together, following approval by city.
 Using climbing harness to remove limbs.
-Repointing and adding more jacks under house.
+Work with local handyman to add more jacks under house.
 Remove brick wall where trash cans reside.
 Retain bricks for reuse.